 Conservation Agriculture (CA) practices

 CA is a farming method that supports soils, preserves the environment, and produces effective crop yields.
-This encompasses a variety of methods and tools designed to reduce soil disturbance, keep crop wastes in the fields, and support biological diversity.
-Bennett noted that "one man cannot stop the soil from blowing, but one man can start it (Egan, 2006).
+This encompasses a variety of methods and tools designed to reduce soil disturbance, keep crop residues on soil surface , and then support biological diversity.
+Bennett noted that "one man cannot stop the soil from blowing, but one man can start it” (Egan, 2006).
 The following are some important technologies and practices based on conservation agriculture:

 No-Till Farming: Soil disturbance-free sowing is known as "no-till" farming.
 Because of this, soil loss is reduced, soil structure is enhanced, carbon is retained, and soil health and water-holding capacity are improved (Barrett et al., 1998).